Welcome to www.monikagaggia.com

 Monika Gaggia is participating in yoga lessons for many years with Andrea Joesten (andreart | Experimental space for body awareness & relaxation.
 Fusion of personal experiences amongst others in the areas of yoga and dance) and there is a wide collaboration with physiotherapists, wellness trainer, dance- singing- and acting teachers and performance athletes.

-Since 2017 Monika Gaggia is participating in the course of Dispokinesis of the Europäische Gesellschaft für Dispokinesis.
+Since 2019 Monika Gaggia is also a teacher of Dispokinesis of the Europäische Gesellschaft für Dispokinesis.
 This kind of body work after Gerrit Onne van de Klashorst helps musicians to unify posture, motion and musical expression.
 It’s a technic helping also with occurring anxiety and dystonia.